Object Graph Explorer

 After you have dropped an object onto the graph explorer's surface, you can change its location by dragging it to where you want it to be.
 Select an object by clicking it for additional actions, displaying extra functional buttons under the object's name.

-- Open object () to see its attributes and associations.
+- Open object () to see its details, such as attributes, associations, and assessment.
 This action opens the object editor dialog, with which you are familiar from the catalog designer.
 Alternatively, double-click the object's visual box on the diagram to open the same dialog.

 - Remove an object from the diagram () if you don't want to see it in your current view.
 This action keeps the object in the catalog designer, and you can re-add it to the diagram at any time.
 If you intend to remove every object, you can use the Clear button as a shortcut located in the toolbar.